couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/appendix-configuring-the-net-client-library.markdown

    client has a basic dead node detection mechanism which will also use this timeout to reconnect servers which went offline.

- * `queueTimeout` (00:00:02.500) Specifies the amount of time after which the getting of a connection from the pool will fail.
-The default is 100 msec.
+ * `queueTimeout` (00:00:02.500) This is the time that a worker thread will wait for a connection to become available when the connection pool is empty.
+This would happen in a high-throughput scenario or if the operations take longer than expected.
+    The default is 2500 msec.

- * `receiveTimeout` (00:00:10) The amount of time after which receiving data from the socket fails.
+ * `receiveTimeout` (00:00:10) This amount of time that the client will wait on a connection during a read.
+The default is 10 seconds.